Tip

 In Tutorial 7 we saw how to change the model options.
 In this tutorial we will show how to modify the solver options.
 All models in PyBaMM have a default solver which is typically different depending on whether the discretised model results in a system of algebraic equations, ordinary differential equations (ODEs) or differential algebraic equations (DAEs).

 One of the most common options one might want to change is the solver tolerances.
-By default all tolerances are set to \(10^{-6}\).
+By default, the relative tolerance is set to \(10^{-4}\) and the absolute tolerance is set to \(10^{-6}\).
 However, depending on your simulation, you may find you want to tighten the tolerances to obtain a more accurate solution, or you may want to loosen the tolerances to reduce the solve time.
 It is good practice to conduct a tolerance study, where you simulate the same problem with a tighter tolerances and compare the results.
 We do not show how to do this here, but we give an example of a mesh resolution study in the next tutorial, which is conducted in a similar way.

 [6]: